-I know you’re here for those tips on how to look great in photos so I am just going to get straight to it because I am here to deliver for you, my friend!
+I think everyone wants tips for looking good in pictures and over the years I’ve developed a few techniques to help my own clients look their best.
 Some of these tips require a bit of preparation which are great for those people who are planning on spending the whole day in front of the camera for their wedding and others are perfect for those selfies you’ll take with your friends at drinks tonight so let’s get to it!

 This is the biggest tip if you are having your photo taken by a professional photographer – please trust them!
 Have faith that they know what they’re doing and that they have your back.
 I tell my clients that I’ll take quite a few photos of them but I just want them enjoy the moment and trust me!
 I will only share the best photos that I take and I am not laughing at them behind the camera or judging them.
 I am here to cheer them on and guide them and this trust is essential.